-Spurred by the belief that understanding and empowerment can be fostered through communication—in any form—millennial attorney Mona Parsa’s name can be seen on paper and her presence behind the mic as an emcee, presenter and host.
+Spurred by the belief that understanding and empowerment can be fostered through communication—in any form—millennial attorney Mona Parsa’s name can be found on paper worldwide, and her presence has been found behind the mic as a presenter, speaker or host on over 450 occasions.
 A former Miss Teenage Laguna Niguel titleholder and Miss Teenage California finalist, Mona has been seen working with national agencies and international organizations, including the State Department’s U.S. Commission on International Religious Freedom (USCIRF) and the United Nations Human Rights Council (UNHRC).

 Taking the importance of communication to another notch, Mona was prompted to launch a blog to empower her generation with legal literacy to apply in their personal and professional lives.
 Deemed hip legal news for millennials, the Legal Green Room covers the interplay between law and trending stories, presenting thought-provoking questions and delivering the law in simplified language for the non-legal audience via webisodes, articles and on and off-camera interviews with celebrity guests.